RobomandosLab/StarstormReturns/README.md

 - Swuff for helping kickstart the codebase
 - Starstorm 2 team for their design guidance and support
 - Starstorm fans everywhere
+- Kris for their previous work on SSR
 - Khlerik, iDeathHD, and other RoRR Modding Toolkit contributors for their work on making modding possible
 - Risk of Rain Discord, and RoRRModcord for playtesting and feedback
 - SwedishFish75 for Spanish Translation